Brown discharge during pregnancy: should I be worried?

 Updated on

-When you're trying for a baby, you get used to getting up close and personal with your natural bodily functions pretty quickly.
-You may even have spent time peering at your cervical mucus to work out the best time to work out when you'll be ovulating.
-Now you're pregnant, you're probably even more aware of your body and any changes that occur.
-If you've noticed brown discharge during pregnancy, you may be feeling concerned about what this might mean and what you should do.
+When you're trying for a baby, getting up-close-and-personal with your natural bodily functions becomes a normal part of everyday life.
+You may have spent time pre-pregnancy peering at your cervical mucus to work out when you were ovulating, and now that you're pregnant, you're probably even more aware of your body and any changes that occur.
+So if you've noticed brown discharge in early pregnancy, you might be feeling concerned and want to know what it means or if you should do something about it.

 What is brown discharge during pregnancy?